docsforadobe/after-effects-expression-reference/docs/examples.md

 var aepName = thisProject.fullPath.split($.os.indexOf("Windows") > -1 ? "\\" : "/").pop();
 ```

-If you wanted to write “Unsaved” in that case, you can use the following expression:
+If you wanted to write "Unsaved" in that case, you can use the following expression:

 ```default
 var aepName = thisProject.fullPath.split($.os.indexOf("Windows") > -1 ? "\\" : "/").pop();